modelfoxdotdev/modelfox/crates/www/content/docs_guides/run_the_app_on_your_own_server/post.md

 - A PostgreSQL database.
 - An S3-compatible storage bucket.
 - An SMTP server such as Amazon SES.
 - A license.
-Send us an email at hello@tangram.dev to get one.
+Send us an email at hello@tangram.dev to purchase one.

 ## Configuration